-BDAT is a key strategic partner in the pilot of the Early Careers Framework with the Ambition Institute.
-This provides better and wider training for our early careers teachers than the traditional Initial Teacher Training (ITT) route only and provides mentoring and tutoring opportunities for our more experienced staff.
-During 2020-21 we also increased the number of ITT placements within our academies recruiting more Newly Qualified Teacher's (NQT) and teaching students within our Trust.
-We are the main partner in the roll out of the outstanding Gorse ITT to Bradford, which is part of the DFE Innovation work stream project.
+Bradford Diocesan Academies Trust is a key strategic partner in the Early Careers Framework with the Ambition Institute.
+This has provided additional training for our early careers teachers and provides mentoring and tutoring opportunities for our more experienced staff.
+During 2021-22 we also increased the number of teacher trainee placements within our academies recruiting more Newly Qualified Teacher's (NQT) and teaching trainees within our Trust.
+We are the main partner in the roll out of the outstanding Gorse ITT to Bradford, which is part of the Department for Education Innovation work stream project.
 The number of apprentices also increased across the Trust utilising the Governments' apprenticeship levy program in core business and administrative support areas.